1coderookie/Kobra2NeoInsights/docs/hardware/axes.md

 ### Lead Screw

-The printers have one lead screw only.
+The printer has one lead screw only.
 It's a T8x8 type (8mm diameter, 8mm lead, 2mm pitch, 4 starts) of 350mm length.

 ---